virgesmith/neworder/README.md

 ## Key requirements:
 - low barriers to entry: users need only write standard python code, little or no new coding skills required.
-- flexibility: models are defined entirely in user code
+- flexibility: models are defined entirely in user code.
+- reusability: leverage python modules like numpy, pandas.
-- speed: embedded C++ framework and module are compiled and optimised code
+- speed: embedded C++ framework and module are compiled and optimised code.
 - scalability: can be run on a desktop or a HPC cluster, and will support parallel execution using MPI.

 ## Proof-of-concept